 Solar shingles or solar panels?
 Which is better?

 Solar panels have been around a while, but thanks to research and funding, they’re more affordable now than ever.
-Solar panel efficiency rate is very high all things considering.
+Solar panel efficiency rate is very high, all things considered.

-In order to install solar panels, you should have a good roof, preferably newer or maintained, as the solar panels will last almost as long as your roof.
+In order to install solar panels, you should have a good roof, preferably newer or well-maintained, as the solar panels will last almost as long as the roof itself.
 Keep in mind it doesn’t have to be a brand new roof, but it should be in good repair.

-The Power Purchase Agreement program offers homeowners installed solar energy for $0 down.
-Of course you wouldn’t own the system.
-But you would get a lot of the benefits of solar energy for a very affordable price.
+- PPA: The Power Purchase Agreement program offers homeowners installed solar energy for $0 down.
+Of course you wouldn’t own the system, but you would get a lot of the benefits of solar energy for a very affordable price.

 Solar panels can be installed on many different types of roofs, on lawns, on sheds, on the sides of houses, etc. It all depends on where you get the best sunlight.

-Solar shingles aren’t brand new, but they’re newer than solar panels.
-And even more recently they’ve actually become more available for people.
+Solar shingles aren’t brand new to the market, but they are newer than solar panels.
+And even more recently they have actually become more available to people.

-Both options will save you money on energy.
+Both options save home-owners money on energy.
 Ultimately it’s about which programs and incentives will fit your budget and home.